Making your own beard oil recipe isn’t rocket science, nor is it exactly the easiest thing to do.

 Here’s the reason:

-Ever wonder why most beer bottles amber in color?
+Ever wonder why most beer bottles are amber in color?

 What does any of this have to do with your beard oil and carrier oils?

-So if you are going to plunk down some hard earned cash, personally I think its best to error on the side of caution and go with the amber bottle.
+So if you are going to plunk down some hard-earned cash, personally I think it’s best to err on the side of caution and go with the amber bottle.

-This way you know your getting the maximum amount of nutrients.
+This way you know you’re getting the maximum amount of nutrients.

 Your entire bottle (4oz bottle) of carrier oil should last a couple of years – assuming you apply it every day.

-After you make your beard oil and if you have left over carrier oil, you are definitely going to want to store it in a cool dry place.
+After you make your beard oil and if you have leftover carrier oil, you are definitely going to want to store it in a cool and dry place.